Maria Teresa AGUILAR ROJAS

 Dianzhuo ZHU is a Ph.D. researcher at the Governance and Regulation Chair.
-She is also employed by Ecov, a short distance ride-sharing service provider, under the CIFRE doctoral contract.
-His research focuses on individual behavior in carpooling and its impact on the transport sector, in the continuation of his interests and research work during the Master Network and Digital Economy (IREN) in Dauphine.
+Her research focuses on individual behavior in carpooling and its impact on the transport sector, in the continuation of his interests and research work during the Master Network and Digital Economy (IREN) in Dauphine.
 Previously, she graduated with a degree in economics and French in Beijing, China.